 recent finds

-Here are a few new acquisitions (mostly from eBay and mostly inexpensive).
+Here are a few recent, inexpensive eBay acquisitions.
 I’ve tried to explain why they interest me.

 This tiny, grungy cover tells a sorry but intriguing tale.
 The sender—prompted by his parents, one suspects—had enclosed 46 cents as compensation for a certain Mr Grayam (Graham?).
 The guilty youth then put on one cent in postage instead the required four cents, wrote an apologetic note and inscribed the envelope with an incorrect address.
 He (for surely this episode has a boyish flavour) didn’t give a return address, nor did he put his name on the note.
 What was the post office to do?